dfinke/GPT-FunctionCalling/README.md

     - GitHub repo: https://github.com/dfinke/powershellai
 - For the SQL demo you need to have SQL Server and the Chinook database installed.
 You can get that here: https://blog.xojo.com/2016/04/13/the-chinook-sample-database/

 I originally created two of the demos using Polyglot Interactive Notebooks in VS Code.
 An upgrade to the VS Code Python extension broke the notebook functionality so I had to convert them to regular PowerShell files.
-You can find the original notebooks in the `root` folder and the scripts in `justScripts`.
+You can find the original notebooks in the `root` folder and the scripts in [justScripts](./justScripts/).

 The `01-ChatRegistration.ps1` can be run from the console once you set the OpenAI Key and install the PowerShellAI module.